 For doctoral committees, two faculty members in addition to the chair must hold graduate faculty status in the student's department/program or in an area that is representative of the student's area of specialization.

-The graduate school representative must be a member of UNR's graduate faculty from outside the home departments or programs of the other committee members, with the exception of Master's degree committees for interdisciplinary graduate programs.
-For interdisciplinary/interdepartmental programs, all committee members may be members of the interdisciplinary/interdepartmental program's faculty provided the graduate school member holds an academic appointment in a department different from that of the committee chair.
+The Graduate School Representative must be a UNR or DRI member of the graduate faculty from outside the home departments or programs of the other committee members, with the exception of interdisciplinary graduate programs.
+In case of interdisciplinary graduate programs, the Graduate School Representative cannot have a primary appointment in the same department (or other appropriate major unit) as the student's committee chair.

 The role of the graduate committee is to provide guidance and mentoring to the graduate student with respect to their graduate education.
 This includes guidance on the selection of courses, i.e. the program of study, guidance on the knowledge requirements for their discipline, i.e. the comprehensive examination, and guidance with respect to the development of their research expertise, i.e. the professional paper, thesis or dissertation.
 By providing guidance and mentoring, the graduate committee sets forth appropriate academic standards and rigor.